-Good corporate governance has long been incorporated in HSBC's proprietary fundamental issuers/company research.
+Good corporate governance has long been incorporated in HSBC's proprietary fundamental issuer/company research.
 HSBC's Stewardship team meets with issuers/companies regularly to improve our understanding of their business and strategy, signal support or concerns we have with management actions and promote best practice.
 HSBC believes that good corporate governance ensures that issuers/companies are managed in line with the long-term interests of their investors.

-Asset allocation describes the share of
+Asset allocation describes the share of investments in specific assets.